Membership | Borrowing | Passports | Programs & Classes | Computers & Wifi

 What is Makers Lab and when does it meet?

 Makers Lab is a STEAM (Science, Technology, Engineering, Arts, Mathematics) program in which kids can explore and create in a safe, hands-on environment.
 Maker Lab meets twice a month on Tuesdays at 4pm.
 You can sign up for any Maker Lab session here.

 Yes!
 You’re welcome to hop onto our free network anytime.
 Look for “Bogota Public Library.”

 Yes.
 We have public computers available on a first come, first serve basis.
 You don’t need a library card to access them.

 Is there a time limit on how long I can use a computer?

-If it’s quiet and there are more computers than demand, you can be on as long as you like.
-When demand exceeds available computers, the time limit shrinks to 1/2 hour minimum.
-We’ll ask the person who has been signed on the longest to sign off so a new person can use the computers.
+If there are more computers than demand, you can be on as long as you like.
+When demand exceeds available computers, your session will end after 30 minutes.

 How do I get library eBooks, eAudiobooks, digital magazines, movies, tv shows and music?

-Get started from the Digital Library page here.
+Get started from the Digital Library page.
 If you’re feeling adventurous and want to get started right away, go to your mobile device’s app store and download the following free apps: